 Another option would be to open an Individual Retirement Account (IRA) on your own or an online brokerage account and start investing there.

-Ally Invest is a great option here as they have no minimum balance requirement and charge an industry low $4.95 per trade.
+Betterment is an excellent option here as they have no minimum balance requirement and they manage your investments for you.

 4. Save Your Annual Raise

 If you received a raise recently, an easy way to increase your net worth is to save it.

 Having some liquid savings outside of your investments is super important.
 Instead of inflating your lifestyle and spending more money just because you have more to spend, keep living how you have been and put that extra money toward your emergency savings if your account isn’t fully funded yet.